Exact fluctuating hydrodynamics of active lattice gases -- Typical fluctuations: Derivation of the two-point correlation functions

 Noting that at finite $\ell$ the discrete nature of the Fourier modes, $k=2\pi\ell n$ with $n$ a non-zero integer, has to be accounted for (the zeroth mode $k=0$ is stationary due to total particle number conservation) the first mode to become unstable is $k_1=2\pi\ell$.
 This happens when $\lambda_-$ changes sign at $k_1^2 + \xi^{-2} < 0$ (where $\xi$ in Eq.\eqref{xi} is purely imaginary), which sets the instability condition

 Note that at finite $\ell$, the instability sets in at larger P\'eclet values when compared to the small $\ell$ limit.
 In particular, there is no instability at $\text{Pe}=4$ and density $\rho=3/4$.
 However, as in the small $\ell$ limit, the homogeneous solution can become metastable before the `spinodal' curve \eqref{Eq:instability_finite} is reached.
 While at vanishing $\ell$ this happens along the binodal curve depicted in Fig.~\ref{fig:bin}~\cite{kourbane-houssene_exact_2018}, at finite $\ell$ at the moment there is no prescription for finding this line in a systematic manner.
 Therefore, in what follows, we are able to calculate the correlations about the flat state which may be, depending on the region in the phase diagram and outside the binodal, stable or meta-stable.
 Interestingly, even when the homogeneous state is metastable, for large $L$, it is long-lived.
-Since the fluctuations which drive the system out of the metastable state scale as $L^{-1/2}$, the mean time for the system to relax to the globally stable state is expected to grow exponentially with $L$.
+Since the fluctuations which drive the system out of the metastable state scale as $L^{-1/2}$, the mean time for the system to relax to the globally stable state is expected to grow exponentially with $L$ as $\exp(\alpha L)$ with $\alpha$ determined by the most probable path connecting the two states.
+The scaling with $L$ arises from the Gaussian cost of fluctuations, illustrated, for example, in the large-deviation function Eq.~\eqref{free}.

 The derivation proceeds along the lines of Sec.~\ref{sec:derivation-two-point} where the continuous Fourier transform is replaced by a Fourier series for the fields $f(x) = \delta \rho(x), \delta m(x)$ in a system of finite length $1/\ell$: